bplusv/frontend-nanodegree-arcade-game/README.md

 To start the game press the "enter" key.
 You can move the player using the keyboard "arrows" keys.
-You most collect all the 3 gems, avoiding the enemies or the water.
+You must collect all the 3 gems, avoiding the enemies or the water.

 Have Fun.